Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Generality

-\begin{defi} In what follows, sequences of $ S_{\beta} $ (or words of its language) are said admissible. \end{defi} When $ \beta $ is less -1, thanks to the map $ f_{\beta}$, it is proved that there is real numbers with several $ \beta$-representations, but the $ \beta$-expansion is unique.
+\begin{defi} In what follows, sequences of $ S_{\beta} $ (or words of its language) are said to be admissible. \end{defi} When $ \beta $ is strictly smaller than -1, thanks to the map $ f_{\beta}$, it is proved that there are real numbers with several $ \beta$-representations, but the $ \beta$-expansion is unique.
 Indeed, if we set:

 we have $ f_{\beta}(x) = f_{\beta}(y)$.
 But $ x_1 \cdots x_{k-1}(x_k+1)d_1d_2 \cdots $ is the $ \beta$-expansion of $f_{\beta}(x) = f_{\beta}(y) $.

 \begin{rem} Let $ X $ be a symbolic dynamical system, $ \log t $ its entropy.
 Then, $ \frac{1}{t} $ is the smallest pole in modulus of the formal power series $ \sum\limits_{ x\in L_X} z^{l(x)} $. \end{rem}